FOSSBilling/.github/.github/CONTRIBUTING.md

 #### What to Work On

-Check out our upcoming Milestones for an overview of what needs to be done.
+Check out our upcoming Milestones (if available) for an overview of what needs to be done.
 See the Good first issue label for a list of issues that should be relatively easy to get started with.
 If there's anything you're unsure of, don't hesitate to ask!
 All of us were just starting once.

 If you're planning to go ahead and work on something, please leave a comment on the relevant issue or create a new one explaining what you are doing.
 This helps us divide our efforts more sensibly by ensuring that we are not all doing the same thing at the same time.

 #### Local Development

-FOSSBilling and all packages can be developed locally.
-Instructions on how to do this are provided in [Readme](README.md):
+Instructions on how to do this are usually provided in this repository's README file, or check the main [FOSSBilling repository](https://github.com/FOSSBilling/FOSSBilling) for general guidance.

 #### Making a Pull Request